 - A. There is appropriate vehicular and pedestrian accessibility; and - B. Appropriate hard and soft landscaping is provided to ensure the designs are sensitive to the setting of the conservation area and nearby historic buildings.

-Where new developments are located near to the centre of the village, developers will be encouraged to include public car parking provision which is available to non-residents during working hours, as well as parking for residents and visitors.
-Greater weight will be given to proposals where the public parking provision is increased.
+Where new developments are located near to the centre of the village, developers will be encouraged to include public car parking provision which is available to nonresidents during working hours, as well as parking for residents and visitors.

 Tourism